Lazzari Memorial Prize

 The Lazzari Memorial Prize is named for the late Cindi Lazzari, a Texas attorney who went far beyond the call of duty in her efforts to protect the rights of artists in the music industry.

-The deadline for entering a paper in the competition is May 2 and the winner will be announced on June 1.
+The deadline for entering a paper in the competition is September 1, 2023 and the winner will be announced on October 2, 2023.
 Manuscript must be at least 5,000 words, including footnotes (no endnotes) but no longer than 10,000 words, double spaced and presented in the Century font.
 Copyright in the paper will be retained by the author.

 If warranted, the Section may announce an “Honorable Mention” for one paper other than the winner.